Blow in Insulation

 - If you live in an area which is exposed to driving rain your property may not be suitable for installing full fill cavity insulation.
-This is because an rain driven through cracks etc. could damage the insulation, reduce its efficiency and potentially cause penetrating damp.
+This is because driven rain can be pushed through facing brick, block and cracks etc. which can reduce its efficiency and potentially cause penetrating damp.

 For more information not he advantages and disadvantages of cavity fill insulation see my article on the issues here.

 When installing blown in insulation, your chosen company should carry out an initial survey to confirm that your home is suitable and provide you with a cost of installation.